awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/examining_cluster.md

 Some notable metrics:

 * AppsRunning - you should see 1 since we only submitted one step to the cluster.\
-* ContainerAllocated - this represents the number of container Spark executors that are running on your cluster, on the Core and Task Instance Fleets.\
+* ContainerAllocated - this represents the number of containers that are running on your cluster, on the Core and Task Instance Fleets.
+These would the be Spark executors and the Spark Driver.\
 * MemoryAllocatedMB & MemoryAvailableMB - you can graph them both to see how much memory the cluster is actually consuming for the wordcount Spark application out of the memory that the instances have.\

 ### Using Ganglia and YARN ResourceManager